micooke/WWVB/README.md

 Designed for the ATtiny85 @ 16MHz / 5V, but should work with 3.3V / 5V leonardo or uno
 -- See example\wwvb.ino
-TODO: i need to remove the software SPI stuff in the example as software SPI for the TFT just wont fit
+</br>TODO: i need to remove the software SPI stuff in the example as software SPI for the TFT just wont fit

 <h2>ATtiny_GPS</h2>
 * Author/s: Mark Cooke